Building a new generation of leaders

 Jewish Care is proud to partner with The Observership Program to broaden participants’ exposure to aspiring non-executive directors in the not-for-profit sector.

-We are indebted to the Szalmuk-Singer family and the Kline-Joel family for making the program possible with their generous support.
+We are indebted to the Szalmuk Singer family and Shelley Kline and Adam Joel for making the program possible with their generous support.